zulip/zulip/docs/subsystems/pointer.md

 # Unread counts and the pointer

-When you're using Zulip and you reload, or narrow to a stream, how does Zulip decide where to place you?
+When you're using Zulip and you reload, or narrow to a channel, how does Zulip decide where to place you?

 Conceptually, Zulip takes you to the place where you left off